Optimal Control of Debt-to-GDP Ratio in an N-state Regime Switching Economy: Introduction

-In order to prove the existence of an optimal control policy we need to impose a condition on the (constant) marginal costs of increasing and decreasing the debt ratio.
-Interestingly, this condition also plays a fundamental role in establishing an ordering of the optimal stopping boundaries $a(i)$ and $b(i)$ across the $N$ different regimes $i$.
-In particular, this general result can be exploited to provide the geometry of the stopping regions and the structure of the value function of the Dynkin game.
-As a byproduct, one can determine the explicit equations that the optimal boundaries $a$ and $b$ necessarily satisfy.
+In order to prove the existence of an optimal control policy we need to impose a condition on the marginal cost and benefit of increasing and decreasing the debt ratio, respectively.
+Interestingly, in Section \ref{sec:geometry}, we show that this condition also plays a fundamental role in establishing an ordering of the optimal stopping boundaries $a(i)$ and $b(i)$ across the $N$ different regimes $i$.
+In particular, this result can be exploited to determine the explicit equations that the optimal boundaries $a$ and $b$ necessarily satisfy.
 These equations follow from the $C^1$-property of $v$ previously proved.
 We put in practice our methodology in Section \ref{sec:casestudy} in a case study of $N=2$ regimes.
-To the best of our knowledge, also the study of the case with $N=2$ regimes appears in this paper for the first time.
+To the best of our knowledge, even the study of the case with $N=2$ regimes appears in this paper for the first time.
 Finally, we complement our theoretical results by a detailed numerical study on the sensitivity of the optimal debt ratio management policy with respect to the problem's parameters.